marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_012.png)

-It's a very simple patch, but there are a couple of things i want you to focus on.
+It's a straightforward patch, but there are a couple of things i want you to focus on.
 First of all, I disabled @gamma_correction on both {jit.gl.pbr} objects, and I'm computing the color space conversion manually using {jit.gl.pix.codebox}.
 Don't mind about the other settings of {jit.gl.pbr}, we'll talk about those in another chapter.

 We said we wanted a bright, sunny day, but honestly, the result looks kind of dull and dark.
 I set the @diffuse attribute of {jit.gl.light} to a color that resembles the sunlight color, but it doesn't seem enough to get the effect we were after.
 It doesn't look like an outdoor scene because the light isn't intense enough.
 This brings us to a key concept:

 > [!IMPORTANT]
-> light color is NOT light intensity.
+> Light color is NOT light intensity.

-When we set the @diffuse attribute of {jit.gl.light} what we are actually setting is the light's "tint"; if we want to have a light of arbitrary instesity, we should take those values and multiply them by an intensity value.
+When we set the @diffuse attribute of {jit.gl.light}, what we are setting is the light's "tint"; if we want to have a light of arbitrary intensity, we should take those values and multiply them by an intensity value.
 Let's see what it looks like now:

 ![](./images/visual-quality_013.png)